 Photo from Gut Oggau’s website.

-Together with German artist Jung von Matt, they’ve created a family of fictional characters to don the bottle labels.
-Using the notion of anthropomorphism, each character represents a different expression of the wine’s style and vineyard age.
+Together with German artist Jung von Matt, they’ve created a family of fictional characters for the bottle labels.
+By using anthropomorphism, each character represents a different expression of the wine’s style and vineyard age.
 The children represent younger wines that are easy to drink.
 The parents represent wines with bolder flavors, and the grandparents represent wines from the oldest vineyards.
 The artist redraws the labels for every new vintage, adding ‘a year of age’ to the characters that the wines are named after.

-Each wine is made from grapes that are harvested from a single plot.
-Most of the plots contain field blends and the primary grapes are Blaufränkisch, Gewürztraminer, Grüner Veltliner, Weissburgunder (Pinot Blanc), Welchriesling, and Zweigelt.
+Each wine is made from grapes harvested from a single plot.
+Most of the plots contain field blends, and the primary grapes are Blaufränkisch, Gewürztraminer, Grüner Veltliner, Weissburgunder (Pinot Blanc), Welchriesling, and Zweigelt.
 The fruit is vinified with a minimal-intervention approach in the winery.

 Photo credit: Thomas Leitner